Water Wells and Septic Systems

 You may have to adjust (move) the house to accommodate the well location.

-In most locales, the house has to be at least 50’ away from any structure and at least 10’ off any property line.
+In most locales, the house has to be at least 50 feet away from any structure and at least 10’ feet off any property line.

 You will also need water on the job ASAP so putting the well in early makes sense anyway.

-One thing I didn’t mention anywhere in my book (that’ one of the reasons why I’m doing the web site) is “property lines”…be sure you and your well driller know where they are.
+One thing I didn't mention anywhere in my book is be sure you and your well driller know where the property lines are.

-Have a licensed, registered, & insured surveyor clearly mark the boundaries.
+Have a licensed, registered, and insured surveyor clearly mark the boundaries.

-I had a friend who built a house on a 2 acre wooded lot and everybody thought they knew exactly where the property lines were.
+I had a friend who built a house on a 2 acre wooded lot and everybody thought they knew exactly where the property lines were and they did not want to pay for a surveyor.

 Guess what?
-The well was dug (drilled) just over the property line on their neighbor’s property.
+The well was drilled just over the property line on the neighbor’s property.

 What a hassle that was to get resolved.
-My friend ended up “swapping” a chunk of his lot to pick up the land his well was on with a 10’ sq buffer the Health department required.
+My friend ended up swapping a chunk of his lot to pick up the land his well was on along with a 10 foot square foot buffer that the Health department required.

 Here’s a good resource on well drilling and a source for Drillers. www.welldrilling.com

-Very Important Note: Most of the same information applies to installing your septic system, if you are going to have one.
+Very Important Note: Most of the same information for wells applies to installing a septic system, if you are going to have one.

 If you read chapter 2 in my book, you’ll find a checklist for buying land.
 Here’s a PDF copy of that checklist.

-The very first and most important item on the check list is “Can you get a building permit for your building site?”
+The very first and most important item on that check list is “Can you get a building permit for your building site?”

 One of the steps in getting a building permit if there is no sewer available is septic system approval by the building department or health department.